stabix/stabix/doc/preCPFE_gui.rst

    :scale: 40 %
    :align: center

-   *Figure 2 : Screenshot of the single crystal indentation model in Abaqus*
+   *Figure 2 : Screenshot of the single crystal indentation model in Abaqus.*

 Convention for the single crystal mesh
 ***************************************